mackenziedg/Advanced-Git-Lab/Advanced_Git_Lab.md

 In decreasing order of precedence, there is the `.git/config` file in the project directory itself.
 Below that is the `~/.gitconfig` file, which controls configuration on the user level, and `/etc/.gitconfig`, which controls the system level settings for all users.
 These files can be edited as basic text files, or modified with the `git config` command.
-For simplicities sake, I will ignore the `config` command, as it is more-or-less a less powerful way to edit the files manually.
+For simplicities sake, I will ignore the `config` command, as it is essentially a less intuitive way to edit the files manually.
 Let's look at some of the options.

 ### Aliases